- Automation Basics

 C:\Inselected in the Folder field to indicate that you will iterate through the files in this folder.

 If you click Start to execute the automation now, the mail attachments are downloaded and saved to the In Folder.

 - Save Email Attachments with

-- In the Activities panel, select the Excel tab, then drag the Write Cell activity and drop it inside the For Each File In Folder activity.
+- In the Activities panel, select the Excel tab, then drag the Use Excel File activity and drop it inside the For Each File In Folder activity.

-- Click Plus on the right side of the What to write field and then select CurrentFile > Full Path to indicate that we want to copy the full path of the current file in the iteration.
+- Click Plus on the right side of the What to write field and then select CurrentFile > Full Name (includes full path) to indicate that we want to copy the full path of the current file in the iteration.

 ReformattedFileName(B14) to the following: